RAW Terp Spray Review

 About RAW Terp Sprays

 I came across RAW Terp Sprays while at a cannabis conference in Las Vegas.
 I’d never seen sprayable terpene extracts, nor considered adding terpene isolates to my joints, so I figured I’d give it a try.
+And while this product is novel and fun, I can’t vouch for its effectiveness.
+Frankly, it just seems gimmicky.

 What is terpene spray?